-Universities are doing everything they can to make sure students are supported.
+Universities recognise that it is a challenging time for students and are doing everything they can to make sure that all students are supported through the Covid-19 pandemic.
 Students with questions should go their university's dedicated webpages about coronavirus.
 These pages will include the most up to date information and advice, as well as what students should do and who they should contact if they need any additional support.

 Can students request a refund on their tuition fees?